405 KAR 18:001. Definitions for 405 KAR Chapter 18.

 (25) "Compaction" means increasing the density of a material by reducing the voids between the particles by mechanical effort.

 (26) "Cropland" means land used for the production of adapted crops for harvest, alone or in a rotation with grasses and legumes, and includes row crops, small grain crops, hay crops, nursery crops, orchard crops, and other similar specialty crops.

-(27) "Cumulative impact area" means the area, including the permit area, within which impacts resulting from the proposed operation may interact with the impacts of all anticipated mining on surface and groundwater systems.
-Anticipated mining shall include, at a minimum, the entire projected lives through bond release of:
+(27) "Cumulative impact area" means the area, including the permit area, within which impacts resulting from the proposed operation could interact with the impacts of all anticipated mining on surface and groundwater systems.
+Anticipated mining includes, at a minimum, the entire projected lives through bond release of:

 (a) The proposed operation;